asengupta/duck-angular/README.md

     });

+If using RequireJS, including duck-angular as a dependency will expose duckCtor as a parameter you use in your tests.
-On including Duck using script tags, window.duckCtor will be available to you.
+If including duck-angular using script tags, window.duckCtor will be available to you.

 Initialise the application container, like so:

     var duckFactory = duckCtor(_, angular, Q, $);
     var builder = duckFactory.ContainerBuilder;